Documentation Index

 What Not To Port Literally

-These Gas Town habits usually create unnecessary complexity in Gas City:- exact
+These Gas Town habits usually create unnecessary complexity in Gas City:

 - new hardcoded role names in SDK code